cloudfoundry/docs-bosh/content/dns.md

 * DNS: `*.server_ig.default.app-service.bosh`.

-### Mixing consumed link name with static names

-If the certificate consumer use several DNS names or IP addresses, it is possible to mix together static names with names consumed from links.
-For SANs the consumed links will be added to the static names.
-For common name, the consumed link will be overridden by the static name.
+### When Variable Definition has SANS and/or CN Defined

+If the variable of type certificate defines a list of Subject alternative Names in its options, and at the same time it consumes the `alternative_name` link, the BOSH DNS address of the provider will be added to the list SANs in the generated certificate.

+In contrast, if the variable of type certificate defines a Common Name in its options, and at the same time it consumes the `common_name` link, the BOSH DNS address of the provider will **NOT** override the Common Name defined in options.

+For example, the `app_server_cert` cert below will have "**Application Server**" as Common Name, and will have the following SANs:

+ * DNS: `custom-record.appservers.cf.local`
+ * DNS: `*.serverig.default.app-service.bosh`
+ * IP: 172.158.20.255

 ```
 variables: